Mass media in India: Communications

 The Indian Government acquired ES EVM computers from the Soviet Union, which were used in large companies and research laboratories.
 Tata Consultancy Services – established in 1968 by the Tata Group – were the country's largest software producers during the 1960s.
 The 'microchip revolution' of the 1980s had convinced both Indira Gandhi and her successor Rajiv Gandhi that electronics and telecommunications were vital to India's growth and development.
 MTNL underwent technological improvements.
 Between 1986 and 1987, the Indian government embarked upon the creation of three wide-area computer networking schemes: INDONET (intended to serve the IBM mainframes in India), NICNET (network for the National Informatics Centre), and the academic research oriented Education and Research Network (ERNET).

 The Indian economy underwent economic reforms in 1991, leading to a new era of globalisation and international economic integration.
 Economic growth of over 6% annually was seen between 1993 and 2002.
 The economic reforms were driven in part by significant the internet usage in India.
-The new administration under Atal Bihari Vajpayee—which placed the development of Information technology among its top five priorities— formed the Indian National Task Force on Information Technology and Software Development.
+The new administration under Atal Bihari Vajpayee which placed the development of Information technology among its top five priorities— formed the Indian National Task Force on Information Technology and Software Development.
 Internet gained a foothold in India by 1998.
 India had a total of 100 million Internet users—comprising 8.5% of the country's population—by 2010.
-By 2010, 13 million people in India also had access to broadband Internet— making it the 10th largest country in the world in terms of broadband Internet users.

 India had a total of 34 million fixed lines in use by 2011.
 In the fixed line arena, BSNL and MTNL are the incumbents in their respective areas of operation and continue to enjoy the dominant service provider status in the domain of fixed line services.
 BSNL controls 79% of fixed line share in the country.

-In the mobile telephony sector, Bharti Airtel controls 24.3% subscriber base followed by Reliance Communications with 18.9%, Vodafone with 18.8%, BSNL with 12.7% subscriber base as of June 2009.
+In the mobile telephony sector, Bharti Airtel controls 24.3% subscriber base followed by Reliance Communications with 18.9%, Vodafone with 18.8%, BSNL] with 12.7% subscriber base as of June 2009.
 India had a total of 880 million mobile phone connections by 2011.
 Total fixed-line and wireless subscribers reached 688 million as of August 2010.